qiangyicheng/flory/docs/source/symbol.rst

 ========================

 Here we collect the physical meaning of the symbols and the corresponding storage convention use in package :mod:`flory`.
+Note that the first column is always dimensionless.

 Counts
 ---------------------------